AICC/CMI-5_Spec_Current/cmi5_runtime.md

 * LMS course definition as it pertains to runtime data used by Learning Activities.
 * Reporting Requirements for LMS systems

-This specification references how to use the XAPI specification within this scope.
+This specification references how to use the xAPI specification within this scope.

-Other uses of the XAPI specification are outside the scope.
+Other uses of the xAPI specification are outside the scope.

 Uses of activities not explicitly defined above are outside of the scope of this specification.